 We talk to approximately 30-40 women each month about what it is like to provide treatment foster care.
 Conversations are honest and often lengthy.
 Many don't know what questions to ask about how to become a foster parent, while others have a prepared list of their most important questions about foster care in Wisconsin.
 Some women were in the system as a child, a few have parents that fostered, some hope to adopt a child, and others can't articulate or explain why they want to be a foster parent, they just feel it.
 No matter the reason, there is a common theme that women want to be helpful.
 Their hearts are big but they are also afraid of the unknown, which in the case of traumatized kids, can be a good thing.
 There is an underlying fear about being a foster parent that sometimes gets the best of those who inquire, while others will take the plunge to help.
 It is our job to educate with honesty about what fostering really looks like before you step into the uncharted water of foster care.
-Unfortunately for the kids, the majority of you will never become a foster parent.

 It is hard to imagine what being a foster parent will really be like if you haven't had any exposure to it before.
 It’s difficult to imagine how you might respond to the challenging behaviors and emotions that accompany treatment foster kids.
 The truth is, every single foster child and their circumstances are different so there is no way of knowing what it will really be like when you welcome kids into your home.
 Especially children with significant trauma and heightened behaviors.
 You may not know if you have what it takes to be a foster parent until you’re in it.
 That's okay, most foster parents will tell you that it is worth the effort and risk.
 With the right foster agency standing behind you and the necessary education and support, you might discover that you have exactly what it takes and will be a very successful foster parent.